letsandeepio/letsandeepio/README.md

 **Currently**

 - Engineering Manager at Bounteous Canada
 - Individual Contributor a New York-based talent technology company specializing in cloud-based software solutions for recruitment and talent acquisition.
+(Contracting)

 **Elsewhere**